Manteca - Anton Rodriguez

 Much like the area’s patchwork of architecture, which flits from glass skyscraper to crumbling warehouse, the restaurants in Shoreditch are a real hodge-podge of styles.

-You see, it’s the only part of London where you can find a Thai restaurant inspired by late-night roadside BBQs neighbouring a Michelin-starred dining room dedicated to turbot.
+Only on these colourful streets you can find a Thai restaurant inspired by late-night roadside BBQs tucked below a Michelin-starred dining room dedicated to turbot.
 Or an extravagant, kitschy pizzeria plucked from 1970s Capri down the road from a glorious Modern British spot hidden away in an old school bike shed.

 Here you’ll find The Nudge’s pick of the most delicious and unusual restaurants in Shoreditch.